japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-TriggerExecutor.md

 }
 ----

-NOTE: `StreamExecution` reports a `IllegalStateException` when link:spark-sql-streaming-StreamExecution.adoc#triggerExecutor[TriggerExecutor] is different from the <<available-implementations, two built-in implementations>>: `OneTimeExecutor` or `ProcessingTimeExecutor`.
+NOTE: `StreamExecution` reports a `IllegalStateException` when link:spark-sql-streaming-StreamExecution.md#triggerExecutor[TriggerExecutor] is different from the <<available-implementations, two built-in implementations>>: `OneTimeExecutor` or `ProcessingTimeExecutor`.

 [[available-implementations]]